SteveHespelt/pytest-plugins/pytest-virtualenv/README.md

 ```python
 def test_installing(virtualenv):
     virtualenv.install_package('coverage', installer='pip')

     # installed_packages() will return a list of `PackageEntry` objects.
     assert 'coverage' in [i.name for i in virtualenv.installed_packages()]
 ```
+Note: if you are using setuptools >= 52.0.0, the easy_install entrypoint is no longer installed as part of that package.

 ## Developing Source Checkouts

 Any packages set up in the *test runner's* python environment (ie, the same runtime that ``py.test`` is installed in) as source checkouts using `python setup.py develop` will be detected as such and can be installed by name using `install_package`.
 By default they are installed into the virtualenv using `python setup.py develop`, there is an option to build and install an egg as well: